Pennsylvania Avenue: 19th century

+20th century

-In 1959, Pennsylvania Avenue was extended from the DC line to Dower House Road.
+In 1959, Pennsylvania Avenue was extended from the Washington, D.C., border with Maryland to Dower House Road in Upper Marlboro, Maryland.

 On September 30, 1965, portions of the avenue and surrounding area were designated the Pennsylvania Avenue National Historic Site.
 The National Park Service administers this area which includes the United States Navy Memorial, Old Post Office Tower, and Pershing Park.
 After the Great Depression in the 1930s and the move of affluent families to suburbs in the 1950s, Pennsylvania Avenue became increasingly blighted.
-John F. Kennedy and Lyndon B. Johnson tried to redevelop the street as part of the New Frontier and Great Society reforms, but the avenue further declined after the 1968 Washington, D.C., riots in the aftermath of the assassination of Martin Luther King Jr. Congress created the Pennsylvania Avenue Development Corporation (PADC) on October 27, 1972, to rehabilitate the street between the Capitol and the White House, an area seen as blighted.
-The new organization was given the mandate of developing Pennsylvania Avenue "in a manner suitable to its ceremonial, physical, and historic relationship to the legislative and executive branches of the Federal Government".
-The 1980s saw renovations to the Willard Hotel, the Old Post Office, and Washington Union Station.
+John F. Kennedy and Lyndon B. Johnson tried to redevelop the street as part of the New Frontier and Great Society reforms, but the avenue further declined after the 1968 Washington, D.C., riots in the aftermath of the assassination of Martin Luther King Jr.

+In 1972, Congress created the Pennsylvania Avenue Development Corporation (PADC) to rehabilitate the street between the Capitol and the White House, an area seen as blighted.
+The new organization was given the mandate of developing Pennsylvania Avenue "in a manner suitable to its ceremonial, physical, and historic relationship to the legislative and executive branches of the federal government".

+In the 1980s, renovations were made to the Willard Hotel, the Old Post Office, and Washington Union Station, each located on or adjacent to Pennsylvania Avenue.